 The result is that for the email recipients:

-• Screen sharing will result in black where the application window would be
+Screen sharing will result in black, where the application window will be

-This kind of protection can be achieved because the encryption technology is baked into the Office applications.
+This kind of protection can be achieved because encryption technology is embedded in Office applications.
 It is not, like a password-protected Zip file, a wrapper around the files.
 The actual content is protected.
 Office files such as Word, Excel, and PowerPoint can all be protected using AIP.

 What are the requirements for Azure Information Protection?